Laws, Regulations and Annotations

 A marketplace facilitator that is registered with the Department or required to register with the Department for a seller’s permit or Certificate of Registration — Use Tax and facilitates a retail sale of tangible personal property by a marketplace seller on or after October 1, 2019, is the retailer selling or making the sale of the tangible personal property sold through its marketplace.
 Therefore, the marketplace facilitator is the retailer responsible for paying sales tax or collecting and remitting use tax on that sale and the marketplace seller is not the retailer responsible for paying sales tax or collecting and remitting use tax on that sale, unless the marketplace facilitator qualifies for relief from liability for the tax on that sale pursuant to Revenue and Taxation Code section 6046.

 Example 8: Company A is a marketplace facilitator that is currently registered for a seller’s permit with the Department.
-Company A enters into an agreement with Company B, a third-party retailer and marketplace seller, to facilitate sales of Company B’s tangible merchandise through Company A’s marketplace.
+Company A enters into an agreement with Company B, a marketplace seller, to facilitate sales of Company B’s tangible merchandise through Company A’s marketplace.
 Company B provides Company A with sufficient information for Company A to determine the correct amount of tax due on the retail sales of Company B’s merchandise for delivery in California.
 Therefore, when Company A facilitates a retail sale of Company B’s tangible merchandise for delivery in California through its marketplace on or after October 1, 2019, Company A is the retailer selling or making the sale of the merchandise sold for delivery in California and the retailer responsible for paying sales tax or collecting and remitting use tax on that sale, and Company B is not the retailer responsible for paying sales tax or collecting and remitting use tax on that sale.

-Example 9: The facts are the same as in example 7, except that Company A is not registered or required to be registered with the Department for a seller’s permit or Certificate of Registration – Use Tax on October 1, 2019, because it does not have a physical presence in California, it did not make any sales for delivery in California during 2018, and it only made or facilitated $250,000 in total combined sales of tangible merchandise for delivery in California from January 1, 2019, through September 30, 2019.
-Also, Company B is required to be registered with the Department for a Certificate of Registration — Use Tax on October 1, 2019, because it made $550,000 in sales of merchandise for delivery in California from January 1, 2019, through September 30, 2019, and it makes sales for storage, use or other consumption in California that are not facilitated through a registered marketplace facilitator.
+Example 9: The facts are the same as in example 8, except that Company A is not registered or required to be registered with the Department for a seller’s permit or Certificate of Registration - Use Tax on October 1, 2019, because it does not have a physical presence in California, it did not make any sales for delivery in California during 2018, and it only made or facilitated $250,000 in total combined sales of tangible merchandise for delivery in California from January 1, 2019, through September 30, 2019.
+Also, Company B is required to be registered with the Department for a Certificate of Registration - Use Tax on October 1, 2019, because it made $550,000 in sales of merchandise for delivery in California from January 1, 2019, through September 30, 2019, and it makes sales for storage, use or other consumption in California that are not facilitated through a registered marketplace facilitator.
 Therefore, when Company A facilitates a sale of Company B’s merchandise through its marketplace on October 1, 2019, Company B is the retailer selling or making the sale of the merchandise and the retailer responsible for collecting and remitting use tax on that sale, and Company A is not the retailer responsible for collecting and remitting use tax on that sale.

-(d) Election.
+(d) Advertising.

 (1) A delivery network company that meets the definition of marketplace facilitator in subdivision (a) of this regulation may elect to be deemed a marketplace facilitator.